 The parasympathetic nervous system triggers urination by two methods.
 It stimulates the muscle in the urinary bladder wall to contract, which causes urine to be pushed out of the bladder.
-In addition, it relaxes the sphincter muscle that surrounds the passageway which transports urine out of the bladder.
+In addition, it relaxes the sphincter muscle which surrounds the passageway that transports urine out of the bladder.
 When the sphincter muscle contracts, the passageway is closed and the bladder is able to fill with urine.
 The parasympathetic nervous system counteracts this process, allowing urine to be released.

 Since atropine inhibits the activity of the parasympathetic nervous system it reduces urination.
 Atropine also inhibits spasms of the urinary bladder.
 These abilities help some urinary system problems.

 Atropine decreases the production of body secretions, including saliva, mucus, and sweat.
 It's been used in cough syrups to help clear the airways.

 Atropine is sometimes used as a sedative.
 It’s known that acetylcholine is used as a neurotransmitter in the brain as well as in the parasympathetic nervous system, which is why atropine can affect brain functions when it interferes with the action of acetylcholine.

 Most chemical weapons that act on nerves belong to a group of chemicals known as organophosphates.
 These chemicals prevent acetylcholine from being broken down once it has done its job, so the neurotransmitter continues to stimulate nerves.
 Atropine is used as an antidote to the nerve agents.
 It blocks the acetylcholine receptors, preventing the acetylcholine from reaching the nerves.
 Military personnel may carry an atropine auto-injector to protect themselves from chemical weapons.